Skip to Content

 • Ponchos pack down smaller– Ponchos are generally more compact than rain jackets.
 For example, disposable or ultralight poncho might pack down to the size of a deck of cards.
 This is possible because ponchos usually don’t have bulky zippers or elastic bands.
 They are just made from a piece of plastic or fabric.
 This saves you some space in your pack.
 This makes ponchos a great choice for trips where rain is a possibility but not expected.
 A compact poncho won’t waste much space in your pack if you don’t have to use it.

-• Ponchos weigh less than rain jackets- Because ponchos don’t have sleeves, zippers, elastic bands, or other fancy features, they tend to weigh less than rain jackets.
+• Ponchos weigh less than rain jackets- Because ponchos don’t have sleeves, zippers, elastic bands, or additional features, they tend to weigh less than rain jackets.
 On average, a lightweight poncho will usually weigh 1-2 ounces less than a comparable rain jacket.
 The exact weight difference really depends on the materials and design.
 Because ponchos have multiple uses, you can also leave some items at home.
 This saves even more weight.
 For example, you can use your poncho instead of a tent, pack cover, and groundsheet.
 By combining these three items in one, you can cut at least a couple of pounds from your pack.
-The light weight and versatility make ponchos an excellent choice for ultralight hikers.
+The light weight and versatility of rain ponchos make them an excellent choice for ultralight hikers.

 • You can easily make a DIY poncho- Ponchos are easy to make.
 If you’re into MYOG or DIY, you can pretty easily sew yourself a poncho out of a piece of sil-nylon ripstop or Dyneema fabric.
 The hardest part is the hood.
 For more info, check out this excellent guide to making your own poncho tarp from The Trek.
 If you’re on a really tight budget, you can just cut arm and head holes out of a trash bag and use that for rain protection.